mesosphere/dcos-commons/docs/pages/operations-guide.md

 **Note:** The SDK supports secrets in Enterprise DC/OS 1.10 onwards (not in Enterprise DC/OS 1.9).
 [Learn more about the secrets store](https://docs.mesosphere.com/1.9/security/secrets/).

 The SDK allows secrets to be exposed to pods as a file and/or as an environment variable.
 The content of a secret is copied and made available within the pod.

+You can reference the secret as a file if your service needs to read secrets from files mounted in the container.
+Referencing a file-based secret can be particularly useful for:
+* Kerberos keytabs or other credential files.
+* SSL certificates.
+* Configuration files with sensitive data.

 For the following example, a file with path `data/somePath/Secret_FilePath1` relative to the sandbox will be created.
 Also, the value of the environment variable `Secret_Environment_Key1` will be set to the content of this secret.
 Secrets are referenced with a path, i.e. `secret-app/SecretPath1`, as shown below.

 ```yaml
 name: secret-app/instance1